+PPS systems with the Fixative Valve option have a 2 liter fixative reservoir bag and a 2 liter exhaust collection bag installed inside of a fixative box.
+Different fixative bag sizes can be configured in the firmware.
 Each PPS is shipped with a toolkit that contains the necessary tools, materials and devices to use the PPS.
 The toolkit and contents are referred to throughout this User Manual, and should remain with the instrument at all times.
+The exhaust bag must be the same size as the intake bag, or larger.

-Figure 1-13: PPS Toolkit
+Figure 2-9: PPS Toolkit

-The PPS toolkit in Figure 1-13 is shown only as an example.
+The PPS toolkit in Figure 2-9 is shown only as an example.
 Do not use the photo to compare with your actual toolkit contents.